pavel-paulau/perfdb/README.md

 Querying samples
 ----------------

-Only bulk queries are supported, but even they are not recommended.
+Only bulk queries are supported.
 To get the list of samples, use request similar to:

 	$ curl -s http://127.0.0.1:8080/mydatabase/read_latency | python -m json.tool